hungnguyen95/Notes/NLP/TFIDF.md

 **Term Frequency (tf)**: gives us the frequency of the word in each document in the corpus.
 It is the ratio of number of times the word appears in a document compared to the total number of words in that document.
 It increases as the number of occurrences of that word within the document increases.
 Each document has its own tf.

+TF = Số lần từ i xuất hiện trong văn bản j / tổng số từ có trong văn bản j

 <p align="center">
   <img src="./images/tf.PNG"/>
 </p>

 **Inverse Data Frequency (idf)**: used to calculate the weight of rare words across all documents in the corpus.
 The words that occur rarely in the corpus have a high IDF score.
-It is given by the equation below.
+It is given by the equation below

+IDF = log(tổng số văn bản / số văn bản có chứa từ t)

 <p align="center">
   <img src="./images/idf.PNG"/>